A beautiful race of warriors and mages, this people is noted for their preference for deep woodlands and forests

-In 3900 B.C., the Elves fled to Kementari from Minyabar, after being driven from their homeland by massive humanoid invasions.
 According to their records, the Elves had a rough time after landing in Kementari .
 The Dwarves disembarked and immediately headed to unwanted mountaintops, and placated the local humans with masterwork items.
-As a result, they were welcomed with open arms… Elves however, not so much.
+As a result, they were welcomed with open arms.
+Elves however... not so much.
 Not all Humans, or even Halflings welcomed the newcomers claiming their forests.
 Elves generally were victorious in these skirmishes, but due to their long-lived and slow growing population each loss was felt far more heavily.
 There was some doubt if the exiles had escaped death from Tumo, only to die from slow attrition.
-The Dwarves however, came through… They repaid the debt that they owed the Elves for taking them across the Brither Sea by brokering peace between the other races and the Elves.
+The Dwarves however, came through… They repaid the debt that they owed the Elves for taking them across the portals from Berghiem to Kementari by brokering peace between the other races and the Elves.

 Common Myths and Legends

 Elves are a distant people, their long lifespans affecting their outlook.
 Elves by their nature tend to look at events far more objectively than the other races.
 This is often mistaken by members of other races as apathy or arrogance.

 One thing most Humans do not really appreciate is that most Elves seen outside of their communities and among the Humans are still considered very young by the Elves.
 They go forth, travel, make friends, and then watch their friends grow old and die.
 After losing their youthful companions they often return to their forests, wanderlust quenched, and focus on making friends with those who have similar lifespans.
 This leaves Elves a fairly insular people that do not tend to take part in the local political landscape- preferring to ignore the rest of the world when possible.